hayatiokur/api-systems-playbook/api-gateway-basics.md

 Another big benefit is simplicity for clients.
 Clients do not need to know where services live or how backend infrastructure changes over time.
 They communicate with a single entry point while the gateway handles the complexity behind the scenes.

-Here are some awesome sources to watch:
+Here is an awesome sources to watch:

 - [API Gateways Explained](https://www.youtube.com/watch?v=6ULyxuHKxg8&t=12s)